Dharshan4038/Login-Signup/README.md

 # Login-Signup
-Responsive Login-Signup page using HTML,CSS and JS...Built using local storage
+Responsive Login-Signup page using HTML,CSS and JS...
+# Local Storage is used to store user's data